How to Fix Outlook Error 0x80040119: 6 Proven Methods

 Error 0x80040119 is a send/receive failure in Microsoft Outlook that appears when the client can’t read or write to its Personal Storage Table (PST) or Offline Storage Table (OST) file.
 The error is most common on IMAP accounts from Gmail, Yahoo, and iCloud because those providers rely on a full local copy of the mailbox, which grows quickly and corrupts more easily than the lean MAPI cache used by Microsoft 365 Exchange accounts.

-When we tried to reproduce the error on a test mailbox, the symptoms were classic: Outlook opened normally, folders appeared, but every sync returned 0x80040119: An unknown error has occurred.
+The symptoms are classic: Outlook opens normally, folders appear, but every sync returns 0x80040119: An unknown error has occurred.

 According to Microsoft’s Repair Outlook data files support page, scanpst.exe is the first tool you should reach for whenever Outlook reports a data file problem, and Microsoft confirms that running it twice in succession sometimes clears errors the first pass misses.
 If you see the error code inside Outlook’s Send/Receive Progress dialog, you’re dealing with the same data-file issue regardless of which Outlook version is installed.